storacha/RFC/rfc/egress-traffic.md

 ### 3. **Performance Impact:**

 - **Question:** Will the real-time nature of API updates in Alternative 2 introduce latency concerns for the Cloudflare Freeway Worker?
-How does this compare to the event-driven model in Alternative 1?
+How does this compare to the event-driven model in Alternatives 1 and 3?
 - **Answer:** By using Cloudflare’s "fire and forget" context calls, the Freeway Worker can avoid blocking while serving the resource.
 This minimizes latency, allowing the request to complete without waiting for the billing events, making the performance impact negligible.

 ### 4. **Logging and Monitoring:**

 - **Question:** How can logs and monitoring be effectively implemented in both alternatives?
 Does Alternative 2’s reliance on signed receipts offer sufficient logging capabilities?
 Do we really need these signed receipts?

 - **Answer:** ???

 ### 5. **Stripe Integration:**